shiftyp/rest-in-space/express-api/exercise.md

       -d '{"name":"Cosmicite","rarity":"Uncommon","value":3000}'
     ```

-Open the file `src/routes/resources.js` and implement the following endpoints:
+Open the file `src/routes/resources.js` and implement the endpoints!

 ### 1. GET all resources